-Therefore, when a conquered general initiated an uprising, King Xiao Yan sent his adopted son, the one who had betrayed and rebelled him, to be the general to quell this uprising.
+A few years later, when a conquered general initiated a rebel war, Xiao Yan sent his adopted son, who had betrayed and rebelled against him, to be the general who led the army to quell this uprising.

-The talented king Xiao Yan, who built up a prosperous kingdom and accomplished outstanding artistic achievements, but was imprisoned and starved to death at the age of 84.
+Sometime later, Xiao Yan, the emperor who built up a prosperous kingdom and accomplished outstanding artistic achievements, was starved to death at age 85.

-If Xiao Yan were a normal civilian, he might have been considered a super smart and kind person, who was able to forgive anyone and anything.
+If Xiao Yan were an ordinary civilian, he might have been considered a super intelligent and kind person who could forgive anyone and anything.

-But he was a king with great success and huge power.
+But he was a king with great success and tremendous power.

-Hence, his connivance and unconditional forgiveness destroyed himself and his own kingdom.
+Hence, his connivance and unconditional forgiveness destroyed the prosperous kingdom he built and his whole family.

-However, his hundreds of excellent articles, over 80 poems, music and calligraphy works that he left to the world, still are showing us how intelligent this sad king used to be.
+However, hundreds of excellent articles, over 80 poems, music, and calligraphy works that he left in the world still show us how intelligent this sad king used to be.